 The transition matrix corresponding to (4) is

-By -bounded peaking we mean that for each
+-bounded peaking we mean that for each

 the trajectory of the closed-loop system is bounded in